hzsrc/webpack-theme-color-replacer/README.md

             changeSelector(selector, util) { // optional, Funciton.
 Changing css selectors, in order to raise css priority, to resolve lazy-loading problems. return util.changeEach(selector, '.el-button--default')
             },
+            injectCss: false, // optional.
+Inject css text in js file, not need to download `theme-colors-xxx.css` any more.
             isJsUgly: process.env.NODE_ENV !== 'development', // optional.
 Set to `true` if your js is uglified.
 Default is set by process.env.NODE_ENV.
         })
     ],